Derikklok/Daredevills_CitizenGate/server/src/required-documents/README.md

 This module handles required documents for government services.
 Each government service can have multiple required documents that citizens need to prepare before availing the service.

+> **Important**: Each service can only have one document with a specific name.
+Attempting to create a document with a name that already exists for the same service will result in a 409 Conflict error.

 ## Entity Structure

 ```typescript